 Drive along Donegal Bay with its small fishing ports and hidden beaches to Derry, the walled city on the banks of the Foyle River.
 Continue on to awe-inspiring GIANT’S CAUSEWAY, a UNESCO World Heritage Site.
 Hear how millions of years ago the more than 40,000 interlocking basalt columns were formed.
 Overnight in the vibrant city of Belfast, where the Titanic was built.

-Accommodation: Jurys Inn Belfast (or similar)
+Hotel: Jurys Inn Belfast (or similar)

 Day 8 BELFAST–ALLOWAY, SCOTLAND–GLASGOW (B/D)